aixigo/PREvant/docs/companions.md

 ### Application Wide

-If you want to include an OpenID provider for every application, you could use following configuration.
+If you want to include an OpenID provider for every application, you could use the following configuration:

 ```toml
 [companions.openid]